Key Takeaways:

 For those who struggle with PTSD, panic attacks are not an uncommon side effect of this condition.
 They can happen often and without warning, especially if the person’s symptoms are not being treated.

 Both PTSD and panic attacks can be debilitating, especially if they are co-occurring.
-This is why it is important to understand how these conditions can affect you, and where you can find the treatment and support you need to manage your symptoms effectively.
+This is why it is important to understand how these conditions can affect you and where you can find the treatment and support you need to manage your symptoms effectively.

 There are several symptoms someone with PTSD may experience, both physical and emotional.
 Some of the most common symptoms include:

-- Being easily startled or scared.
+Being easily startled or scared, including an increased startle response.

-- Always being on guard or feeling on edge.
+Hyperarousal symptoms, such as always being on guard or feeling on edge.

-- Engaging in self-destructive behavior, such as reckless driving or excessive drinking.
+Engaging in self-destructive behavior, such as reckless driving or excessive drinking.

-- Difficulty sleeping and recurring nightmares.
+Difficulty sleeping and recurring nightmares.

-- Difficulty concentrating.
+Difficulty concentrating.

-- Overwhelming feelings of guilt or shame.
+Overwhelming feelings of guilt or shame.

-- Stomach discomfort and nausea.
+Stomach discomfort and nausea.

-- Muscle aches.
+Muscle aches.

 If left untreated, a person’s PTSD can become so serious that they are unable to live normal, functional lives and can even pose a threat to the people around them.
 This is why it is so important to seek professional help if you are struggling with this condition.